 What is Tennis Elbow?

-Tennis elbow refers to a condition that is caused when the tendons that attach the forearm and wrist muscles to the outside portion of the elbow become inflamed or irritated due to overuse from repetitive movements.
+Tennis elbow is a condition caused when the tendons that attach the forearm and wrist muscles to the outside portion of the elbow become inflamed or irritated due to overuse from repetitive movements.

 Movements that involve repetitive straightening and rotating of the forearm can potentially lead to inflammation of the tendons at the point where they attach to the lateral epicondyle.
 This inflammation causes pain, weakness and stiffness and is referred to as tennis elbow or lateral epicondylalgia.

-A Physical Therapist is the best provider to treat musculoskeletal injuries such as tennis elbow.
-Your Physical Therapist will first utilize a series of tests, exams and questions from you about your pain and function to determine if your pain is actually due to inflammation to the tendons at the lateral epicondyle.
-They will then prescribe a plan of treatment aimed at reducing your pain, increasing your function and helping you to return to your prior level of function in the shortest possible time.
+A certified Physical Therapist is your best provider to treat musculoskeletal injuries such as tennis elbow.
+Your physical therapist will first utilize a series of tests, exams and questions about your pain and function to determine if your pain is due to inflammation to the tendons at the lateral epicondyle.
+They will then prescribe a plan of treatment aimed at reducing your pain and helping you to return to your prior level of function in the shortest possible time.

 How is Treatment at Odom Health and Wellness Different?

-At Odom Health & Wellness we see tremendous patient outcomes with our tennis elbow patients.
+At Odom Health & Wellness we see tremendous positive outcomes with our tennis elbow patients.
 In addition to addressing your tennis elbow with physical therapy interventions, we can also tap our collaborative team of providers to address your pain with a variety of treatments.
 You’ll benefit from experts in: